rollbar/docs/tools/jira.md

 ## In Rollbar

-* Go to **Settings --> Notifications --> JIRA**.
-If no users in the project have configured
+* Go to **Settings --> Notifications --> Available Channels --> JIRA**.
+* If no users in the project have configured a JIRA credential, then you will need to enter the URL of your JIRA server to set up a default credential for the project.
+Otherwise, you can select from the available credentials in the project.

-* Visit the Settings page in Rollbar and go to Notifications.
-From the Notifications Settings you will select JIRA from the list of "Available Channels".
-* Add your JIRA username, password, and server URL, and click 'Enable JIRA integration'.
-* Once you've authorized, you'll be able to customize the type of notifications and frequency you want to automatically create Issues on your JIRA Projects.
-* Turn specific Items in Rollbar into Issues in JIRA.
-When viewing an Item in Rollbar simply click the button "Create JIRA Issue" to send the error details to JIRA.
-* You can also link an Item in Rollbar to an existing JIRA Issue.
-When viewing an Item, select the drop down next to the JIRA button and then click "Link existing JIRA Issue" and copy and paste the URL for the JIRA Issue you would like to link.

-Congratulations!
-You have now integrated Rollbar with your JIRA account.
-Events from Rollbar will automatically create Issues on your JIRA Projects.
-If you want, you can customize the default rules by editing, adding, or deleting them.
+  * If you wish to set up an additional JIRA credential for use as the project default, then go to **User Settings --> Connected Accounts --> JIRA** to complete the configuration.
+* Select a `JIRA Project` and `Issue Type` for the linked issues created for the Rollbar Project
+* By default, each Rollbar user must have a JIRA credential configured in order to use the **Create Issue** button in the item view.
+If you would like for project members to be able to use the default project credential rather than entering their own, then check `Use default credentials if user has not connected to JIRA`.

 ## View Rollbar info in JIRA
 _NOTE: This feature is only available in JIRA Cloud, not in self-hosted JIRA versions_